Samuel Blais’ return puts Florian Xhekaj’s place in the NHL in jeopardy - Dose.ca

 It may help avoid overtaxing certain guys, as we saw in the third period on Wednesday.

 But hey.
 In all of this, we have to look at what the Canadiens will do with their new depth.
-How will Martin St-Louis deploy it?
+How will Martin St-Louis deploy them?

 Today, it looks like Alexandre Texier will take Jared Davidson's place against the Golden Knights.
 We also wonder whether Adam Engstrom will still be in Arber Xhekaj's chair.